vexdev/amarr/README.md

 AMULE_HOST: amule # The host where amule is running, for docker containers it's usually the name of the container
 AMULE_PORT: 4712 # The port where amule is listening with the EC protocol
 AMULE_PASSWORD: secret # The password to connect to amule
-AMARR_URL: http://amarr:8080 # The url where amarr will be listening, for docker containers it's usually the name of the container

 Optional parameters:
 AMULE_FINISHED_PATH: /finished # The directory where amule will download the finished files
 AMARR_LOG_LEVEL: INFO # The log level of amarr, defaults to INFO
 ```

-Note: **AMARR_URL** is used to build the url of the torrent files, so it must be accessible from Sonarr/Radarr.

 It also requires mounting the following volumes: